-Tuesday - Leg Three - Leg Three - This sees us skirting around Bristol airport before heading across the countryside wending our way around the outskirts of Bath and crossing the River Avon before a short regularity and then three tests on the Castle Combe Racing Circuit.
-This was thoroughly enjoyed by the crews last year, this year, we are then hopeful of taking morning coffee at the impressive Badminton House, home to the famous horse trials.
-Immediately after this a regularity takes us to the north east of Badminton House and we skirt the northern parts of Bristol before crossing the River Severn on the toll bridge heading into Wales.
+Tuesday - Leg Three - This sees us skirting around Bristol airport before heading across the countryside wending our way around the outskirts of Bath and crossing the River Avon before a short regularity and then three tests on the Castle Combe Racing Circuit.
+This was thoroughly enjoyed by the crews last year.
+Following the tests we stop off at a local hostelry for well-deserved refreshments before a challenging regularity to the north east of Badminton House, before skirting the northern parts of Bristol and crossing into Wales over the new Severn crossing.

-Wednesday - Leg Four – Leg Four – Leg Four takes us on a clockwise loop around mid-Wales - heading over the renowned Abergwesyn Mountain Pass including the Devils Staircase before a short test south of Tregaron and a coffee halt in the centre of the town at Y-Talbot Inn Hotel.
+Wednesday - Leg Four – takes us on a clockwise loop around mid-Wales, heading over the renowned Abergwesyn Mountain Pass (including the Devils Staircase) before a short test south of Tregaron and a coffee halt in the centre of the town at Y-Talbot Inn Hotel.
 We then head north east to two further tests at a motorsport venue hidden away in the hills prior to another regularity finishing just south of Aberystwyth.
 We’ll be taking lunch at the beautiful Nanteos Mansion on the outskirts of the town.

 Today is all about classic mountain roads and immediately after lunch there is a regularity which runs alongside the Nant-y-Moch reservoir ending up in Tal-y-Bont.
 Following this, a link section takes us through Machynlleth and over the Dylife mountain road for another regularity around the borders of Clywedog Dam, before a brief respite at a small rural public house.

-Our route then then takes us on the A44 and we visit the Sweet Lamb testing site for another tarmac test before heading into Devils’ Bridge and a drive through the stunning Elan Valley, eventually arriving back in Llandrindod Wells to complete what we feel will be the best driving day of the event.
+Our route then then takes us on the A44, through the picturesque Devil’s Bridge and through the stunning Elan Valley, before the final section of the event, arriving back in Llandrindod Wells to complete what we feel will be the best driving day of the event.

 Thursday - Leg Five – Leg Five - We bid farewell to the spa town of Llandrindod Wells heading north on a relatively long day taking in a regularity around the Sarnau Forest complex, although we will be sticking to the tarmac roads and not venturing into the forest.
-After crossing over the mountains to Newtown the new by-pass currently under construction so crews will need to be aware of any new roundabouts which may appear!
+After crossing over the mountains to Newtown, there is a new by-pass currently under construction so crews will need to be aware of any new roundabouts which may appear!
 The morning’s route then finishes with a regularity section which finishes in the grounds of Gregynog House where coffee will be taken.

 After lunch, we will be passing north of Shrewsbury before a regularity taking in a small bit of private land at the behest of Major Hayes, a gentleman who has extensive history of competing in motorsport events.
 So much so that whilst having a coffee with him over his kitchen table he informed us that he was class winner in the 1953 London Rally - whilst in the police and in his Triumph TR3 patrol car - a picture of which is proudly on displayed in his study.